Lille: Second World War

 During the Battle of France, Lille was besieged by German forces for several days.
 When Belgium was invaded, the citizens of Lille, still haunted by the events of World War I, began to flee the city in large numbers.
 Lille was part of the zone under control of the German commander in Brussels, and was never controlled by the Vichy government in France.
 Lille was instead controlled under the military administration in Northern France.
-The départments of Nord and Pas-de-Calais (with the exception of the coast, notably Dunkirk) were for the most part liberated from 1 to 5 September 1944, by British, Canadian and Polish troops.
+The départements of Nord and Pas-de-Calais (with the exception of the coast, notably Dunkirk) were for the most part liberated from 1 to 5 September 1944, by British, Canadian and Polish troops.
 On 3 September, German troops began to leave Lille out of fear of the British, who were on their way from Brussels.
 The city was liberated by a British force consisting largely of tanks.

 Rationing came to an end in 1947, and by 1948, normality had returned to Lille.

 Postwar

-In 1967, the Chambers of Commerce of Lille, Roubaix and Tourcoing were joined, and in 1969 the Communauté urbaine de Lille (Lille urban community) was created, linking 87 communes with Lille.
+In 1967, the Chamber of Commerce of Lille, Roubaix and Tourcoing were joined, and in 1969 the Communauté urbaine de Lille (Lille urban community) was created, linking 87 communes with Lille.

 Throughout the 1960s and the 1970s, the region was faced with some problems after the decline of the coal, mining and textile industries.
 From the early 1980s, the city began to turn itself more towards the service sector.

 Pierre Mauroy served as Mayor of Lille for 28 years from 1973 to 2001.
 Mauroy was Prime Minister for part of the term of Francois Mitterrand.

 In 1983, the VAL, the world's first automated rapid transit underground network, opened.
 In 1993, a high-speed TGV train line was opened connecting Paris with Lille in one hour.
 This, with the opening of the Channel Tunnel in 1994 and the arrival of the Eurostar train put Lille at the centre of a triangle connecting Paris, London and Brussels.

 Work on Euralille, an urban remodelling project, began in 1991.
 The Euralille Centre was opened in 1994, and the remodeled district is now full of parks and modern buildings containing offices, shops and apartments.
 In 1994 the "Grand Palais" was also opened for the general public, which is free for the public to enter on the first Sunday of every month.

-21st Century
+21st century

 Lille was chosen as a European Capital of Culture in 2004, along with the Italian city of Genoa.

 Lille and Roubaix were affected by the 2005 riots, like all of France's other urban centres.

 In 2007 and again in 2010, Lille was awarded the label "Internet City".

 The Saint-Joseph Chapel of Saint-Paul College was demolished in February 2021.

 Climate

-Lille can be described as having a temperate oceanic climate; summers normally do not reach high average temperatures, but winters can fall below freezing temperatures, but with averages quite a bit above the freezing mark.
+Lille can be described as having a temperate oceanic climate; summers normally do not reach high average temperatures, but winters can fall below freezing temperatures, though with averages still above the freezing mark.
 Precipitation is plentiful year round.

 The table below gives average temperatures and precipitation levels for the 1991–2020 reference period.